TheSaltMaker/lil_insta_scraper/README.md

 # :flags: lil_insta_scraper
 lil_insta_scraper is an instagram scraper in python.
 It allows you to grab some informations about an account (mail, phone, biography, followers count, following count, profile picture).
-You can see and download profile pictures in a quite high quality.
+You can see and download profile pictures and pictures in a quite high quality.
 The informations you scrapped can be exported as a folder and a text file.
 # :wrench: Installation
 ```bash
 git clone https://github.com/TheSaltMaker/lil_insta_scraper.git